ktraister/endless_waltz/README.md

 - [ ] further logging improvements
 - [ ] create infrastructure for project in AWS
    - terraform IAC for non-k8s resources
+- [ ] add item locking to mongo in api -- line 80 in random.go
 - [ ] start padding the message with random data to prevent length attacks
    - pad should be random, use delimeter like "###" to signify padding
 - [ ] Write Desktop application for client and server